nsun6145/kh-bad-word-bot/README.md

 # How To Use

-1. Make sure you have NodeJS installed
+1. Make sure you have NodeJS installed.
+If not, install it.

 2. Download or git clone this code to your PC